‘This is hell’: UN food aid chief visits Yemen, fears famine

 “This is hell,” he said.
 “It’s the worst place on earth.
 And it’s entirely man-made.”

 The U.N. has warned that 16 million people in Yemen — or about half the population — could face serious food insecurity.
-Half a million people already live in famine-like conditions, in what aid organizations have called the world’s worst humanitarian crisis.
+Tens of thousands of people already live in famine-like conditions, in what aid organizations have called the world’s worst humanitarian crisis.
 Some 400,000 children are in need of immediate assistance to save their lives from deadly malnutrition.
 Worsening fuel shortages could throw millions more into deep poverty.

 Since the outbreak of Yemen’s civil war six years ago, U.N.-led aid efforts have been chronically underfunded.
 This year’s global fundraising drive came up short as well — more so than in previous years — because aid dollars have been shrinking as a fallout from the coronavirus pandemic.